-Expenses associated with promotional and personnel recruiting advertising in newspapers, magazines and other media.
+Expenses associated with promotional, legal advertising, public notices, and personnel recruiting advertising in newspapers, magazines and other media.
 Includes amounts paid for newsletters, brochures, flyers and other outreach supplies and expenses of community programs as authorized by the City Council such as trophies, plaques, awards and similar promotional items.
 For example:

-Christmas decorations Personnel recruiting advertising
+Legal notices Christmas decorations Personnel recruiting

+advertising

-Bus advertising Fiesta La Ballona
+Bus advertising Fiesta La Ballona Public notices